 How much is an Audi Q5?
 Well, it depends on which one you mean, there are several trim levels.
 The range kicks off with the Design grade, which is diesel-only and the most affordable in the line-up at $65,900.
 That's a $2000 increase over the out-going Q5 entry price.
 Above this is the Sport grade which you can have with a diesel engine for $70,700, or petrol for $73,211 (RRP).
-At the top of the price list is the SQ5 which (for now) only comes with a petrol engine for $99,611 - about $7000 more than the previous version.
+At the top of the range is the SQ5 which (for now) only comes with a petrol engine for $99,611 - about $7000 more than the previous version.

 At the launch Audi announced the S Line Black special edition would be available with just 70 going on sale in Australia.
-The diesel version of the S Line Black is $82,900, while the petrol is $86,611.
+The diesel version of the S Line black pack is $82,900, while the petrol is $86,611.

-Here’s a curve ball for you.
+Here’s a value curve ball for you.
 So, the entry-grade Porsche Macan SUV has the same drivetrain as the petrol Q5, with the same output, and lists for $80,410.
 I’m just going to leave that there, okay?

-Mercedes-Benz’s GLC is within the same price range starting at $65,990 for the entry grade diesel and tops out at $89,900.
+For a bit of a model comparison Mercedes-Benz’s GLC is within the same price range starting at $65,990 for the entry grade diesel and tops out at $89,900.
 A Mercedes-AMG GLC 43 is a rival to the SQ5 and costs about the same, at $101,400.

-The Design grade’s standard features include a 7.0-inch screen with sat nav and a reversing camera, front and rear parking sensors, three-zone climate control, xenon headlights, power tailgate, leather seats, power front seats, aluminium roof racks, ambient interior lighting, digital radio and 18-inch alloy wheels.
+The Design grade’s standard features include a 7.0-inch screen (it's a multi-function display, but not a touch screen) with sat nav and a reversing camera, DAB+ digital radio, CD player, Bluetooth connectivity, front and rear parking sensors, keyless entry (also called a smart key), push button start (some call it keyless go or start, stop), three-zone climate control air conditioning, xenon headlights, LED daytime running lights, power tailgate, leather seats, power front seats, aluminium roof racks, ambient interior lighting, rain sensing wipers and 18-inch alloy wheels.
 There’s also some impressive advanced safety equipment, from AEB to blind spot warning (read more about the safety features below).

-Stepping up to the Sport grade brings all of the Design’s standard features and adds 20-inch alloys, adaptive LED headlights, sports seats up front, a larger 8.3-inch screen, plus the amazing 12.3-inch ‘virtual cockpit’ instrument cluster, a DVD player and 10-speaker stereo.
+Stepping up to the Sport grade brings all of the Design’s standard features and adds 20-inch alloys, adaptive LED headlights (not the adaptive headlights), sports seats up front, a larger 8.3-inch screen (for multimedia including a DVD player) plus the amazing 12.3-inch ‘virtual cockpit’ instrument cluster, a DVD player, 10-speaker sound system inclusing a subwoofer and a panoramic sunroof.
 There’s also more safety equipment such as adaptive cruise control.

-The SQ5 is a high-performance member of the Q5 family (an even more hardcore RSQ5 is also tipped to come) and picks up the Sport's standard features, and adds 21-inch alloy wheels, adaptive dampers, tinted windows (rear), more premium leather upholstery, heated front seats and a sliding rear row.
+The SQ5 is a high-performance member of the Q5 family (an even more hardcore RSQ5 is also tipped to come) and picks up the Sport's standard features, and adds 21-inch alloy wheels with red brake calipers, adaptive dampers, tinted windows (rear), more premium leather upholstery, heated front seats and a sliding rear row.
 There’s also not-necessary-but-nice things such as the colourful ambient lighting, aww… pretty.
 There’s more safety equipment, too, such as auto parking.

 The optional 'Comfort' package ($2200 on the Design and $1900 on the Sport) brings things such as a sliding rear seat and electric steering column adjustment.